 The Miller County School System (MCSS) takes pride in providing our students with an education to equip them with the necessary tools for success in school and after graduation.
 Although the Coronavirus pandemic caused us to temporarily shift our methods of instruction and increase our focus on safety protocols, we are striving to begin a return to “normal” school as much as possible.
 Throughout the pandemic and always, we are firmly committed to the success of all staff and students.

-In planning for the 2021-2022 school year the Miller County School district leaders have used and will continue to use the guidance of the Department of Education, local, regional, and state Department of Public Health, and CDC, as well as input from administrators, teachers, students, and parents as we plan for the return of our students and staff members.
-The re-opening plan is a work in progress.
-It is not intended to be an exhaustive or detailed list of expectations, but it will provide an overview of our anticipated re-entry into the school setting.
+In planning for the 2022-2023 school year the Miller County School district leaders have used and will continue to use the guidance of the Department of Education, local, regional, and state Department of Public Health, and CDC, as well as input from administrators, teachers, students, and parents.
+This plan is not intended to be an exhaustive or detailed list of expectations, but it will provide an overview of our anticipated school setting.
 We plan to monitor the latest health recommendations and keep the safety of our staff and students as our top priority.

-We are committed to the return of our students and staff to in person learning and teaching.
+We are committed to our students and staff with regard to learning and teaching.
 Each instructional model in our plan places the health and safety of our staff and students as a priority.
 At this time more than ever communication and cooperation between the school, parents, and community is of utmost importance.
 Ongoing communication between school and parents will allow everyone to make the best decisions for students.
 Please reach out to us for any questions or concerns.

 We will follow the most current Georgia High School Association guidelines for sporting events and practices.

 School counseling may occur during the school day or via virtual or phone conference as needed.
 Please schedule an appointment with the school counselor as needed.

 Updated information will be located on the Miller County School website.
 School and class announcements will be posted on social media pages and School Messenger.

 Parents should update their contact information with the school system.